Michigan vs. Iowa NCAA Football Odds, Plays and Insights | December 4, 2021

 Over/Under Insights

-- Michigan and its opponents have gone over the current 43.5-point total in seven of 12 games (58.3%) this season.
+- Michigan has combined with its opponents to score more than 43.5 points in seven of 12 games this season.

-- The combined points per game average of the two teams, 63, is 19.5 points more than Saturday's over/under.
+- Iowa has combined with its opponents to score more than 43.5 points in five of 12 games this season.

-- The 34.5 combined points per game that these two squads have allowed this season are nine fewer than the 43.5 total in this contest.
+- The two teams combine to average 63 points per game, 19.5 more than the total in this contest.

-- The Wolverines and their opponents have scored an average of 53 points per game in 2021, 9.5 more than Saturday's total.
+- These two squads combine to surrender 34.5 points per game, nine fewer than this contest's over/under.

-- The 43.5 over/under in this game is 0.6 points higher than the 42.9 average total in Hawkeyes games this season.
+- The average total in Wolverines games this season is 53, 9.5 points more than Saturday's total of 43.5.

 Michigan Stats and Trends

-- Michigan has 10 wins against the spread in 12 games this season.
+- Michigan has played 12 games, with 10 wins against the spread.

-- So far this season, the Wolverines have been installed as favorites by a 10.5-point margin or more six times and are 5-1 ATS in those contests.
+- The Wolverines have been favored by 10.5 points or more six times this season and are 5-1 ATS in those contests.

-- Michigan's games this year have hit the over on six of 12 set point totals (50%).
+- Michigan has gone over the point total in 50% of its opportunities this year (six times over 12 games with a set point total).

 - Find the latest spread and moneyline odds for Michigan at SISportsbook.